Parents tell us they want to hear from other parents - that's where you come in.

-We know that everyone’s situation is unique, and we value the diversity of opinions when it comes to parenting intellectually disabled, neurodivergent and medically fragile tamariki.
+We know everyone’s situation is unique, and we value the diversity of opinions.

-If you’re not a confident writer but would still like to share advice for other parents, that's okay too – we may be able to arrange for someone to interview you and write an article on your behalf, in your own words.
+If you’re not a confident writer but would still like to share advice for other parents, that's fine – we can arrange for someone to interview you and write up an article on your behalf, in your own words.

 If you want to write for us, please keep in mind:

-- Our audience is primarily parents.
-We won’t expect you to write academic essays or be knowledgeable about everything to do with a particular disability or diagnosis.
-Our readers are interested in your perspective and your personal story, rather than talking to a human encyclopedia!
+- We won’t expect you to write academic essays or be knowledgeable about everything.
+Our readers are interested in your perspective and personal story.

 - Authors will receive a small koha as thanks for their mahi.